JdeRobot/BehaviorMetrics/_pages/quick_start/quick_start.md

 * `-g` or `--gui`: this argument is optional and enables the GUI launching.
 If not specified, it will show the TUI (terminal user interface).
 * `-t` or `--tui`: this argument is optional and enables the TUI.
 * `-s` or `--script`: this argument is optional and enables the scriptable application.
+* `-r` or `--random`: this argument is optional and enables initialization of the Formula-1 car at random positions on the circuit with random orientation.

 For more information run `help driver.py` in a terminal.

 ### Building your configuration file